CypherpunkArmory/Holepunch-Site/src/content/docs/privacy/index.md

 ## USES OF PERSONAL INFORMATION COLLECTED BY US
-E-mail address is used to send subscription information, payment confirmations, customer correspondence, and Holepunch promotional offers only, Payment data is used to manage client signups, payments, and cancellations, Google analytics data is used to improve our website and delivery of our content, Compliance with valid legal process,
+E-mail address is used to send subscription information, payment confirmations, customer correspondence, and Holepunch promotional offers only, Payment data is used to manage client signups, payments, and cancellations, Compliance with valid legal process,
 Contact submissions and e-mails will be used for correspondence, and Temporary cookies are used to handle control panel logins.

 We may disclose personal data you provide to consultants, service providers, and contractors that we use to support our business and operations who have agreed to keep the information confidential and use it only to provide the applicable service(s).
-In some cases, we work with other companies who help to gather information from you or help us to communicate with you.

 We do not share personally identifiable information with third parties for any marketing or commercial purposes.